Organizer Guide

 Reporting tournament results

 After final standings have been generated, click the Save Upload File As… button at the bottom right.
-You may keep the tournament’s current file name and replace the old file, or you may change the name so that it is easily identifiable as the final file when you go to upload the tournament in Play!
-Tools.
+Change the automatically-suggested name of the tournament file (TDF) so that it is easily identifiable as the final file when you go to upload the tournament in Play!
+Tools (e.g. adding “FINAL” to the start or end), as you won’t be able to overwrite the “in progress” tournament file.
 Then, open up Play!
 Tools and select your tournament from the My Tournaments page.

 Click on the Upload TDF button at the top right and click in the grey box to select the finalized tournament file.
 If no errors are found, click the Upload button to complete the process.
 If an error is found, read the message and correct the tournament file if possible – a list of common errors and how to fix them is available in the Play!
 Tools guide.
-If you are having trouble, submit a support ticket.
+If you are having trouble (e.g. a bunch of Player IDs are displaying as incorrect), submit a support ticket – there’s no need to add the TDF to the support ticket.

 Frequently asked questions